Youth Work (GrDip)

 1. Can the Graduate Diploma in Youth Work be completed on a part-time basis?

 Yes.
-But the minimum recommended course load is 2 courses (6 credits), which would allow the completion of the diploma in 5 semesters.
+However, students’ learning experience is enhanced when taking the Youth Work program on a full-time basis.
+The core courses are offered sequentially, and once per year.
+The minimum recommended course load for part-time is 2 courses (6 credits), which would allow the completion of the diploma in 5 semesters over a 2-year period.

 2. What does an internship mean?
 How is it different from the undergraduate one?
 Are there limits on the duration of the internship (over what time period?)
 Can I take my internship before completing all courses?

 An internship is an apprenticeship in Youth Work where you assume a professional role with the support of a site supervisor and a program instructor.
-The internship in the Diploma provides an opportunity to assume professional roles in Youth Work that differ from your previous work experience and build on the courses in the program.
-The internship may be completed full time over one semester, or half time over two semesters.
-You cannot start the internship without completing all of your course requirements.
+The Youth Work internship in the provides an opportunity to build upon your prior work or internship experience and apply what you have learned from the courses in the program.
+The internship is completed over 2 semesters – Winter and Summer.
+Commencing your internship requires completion of core courses in the program and permission of the Department.
+Prospective applicants are advised that some internship opportunities require access to a vehicle, proof of COVID-19 vaccination, and fluency in French.

 3. Can the internship be paid?